 Since 1982, when the National Highway Traffic Safety Administration started tracking alcohol-related statistics, the number of people under 21 years of age who have been killed in drunk driving accidents dropped 80 percent- from 5,215 in 1982 to 1,021 in 2015.

 In Colorado, DUI offenders may be eligible for early reinstatement of their driver’s license after serving just a fraction of the suspension.
 However, in order to qualify, they must have an ignition interlock device installed on every vehicle they own or have access to operate.
 To obtain an ignition interlock restricted license, DUI offenders must wait the one month revocation period, as well as other items on the court mandated list shown on this Colorado DUI Laws, Penalties & BAC Charts article.

 Drunk drivers kill thousands of innocent men, women, and children each and every single year.
-If a drunk driver was responsible for your accident and your injuries, it is important to speak to an experienced and skilled Colorado Springs drunk driving attorney today.
-At Rector Stuzynski LLC, our Colorado Springs personal injury attorneys have the experience and the resources to build a case that is designed to obtain favorable outcomes for our clients.
+If a drunk driver was responsible for your accident and your injuries, it is important to speak to an experienced and skilled Colorado Springs criminal defense attorney today.
 Call us today at 719-578-1106 for a free initial consultation and review of your case.